Wollw/wollw.github.io/README.md

 # David Shere

 ## I currently hope to ordain as a monk with a Faith based in the Catholic Vincentian Canon and an understanding of the Three Creeds.
-If you or anyone you know can help me, financially (I have about $20k in Student Loan Debt) or otherwise please contact me.
+If you or anyone you know can help me, financially (I have about $20k in Student Loan Debt) or otherwise, please contact me.

 # Statement